orchidsoftware/orchid.software/docs/en/docs/index.md

 - **Presentation level** - a graphical interface presented to the user (browser), including scripts, styles, and other resources.

-- **The level of applied logic** - in our cases, this framework is the link where most business logic concentrated, work with the database (Eloquent), sending resources, and various processing.
+- **The level of applied logic** - in our cases, this framework is the link where most business logic is concentrated, works with the database (Eloquent), sending resources, and various processing.

-- **Level of resource management** - provides we implement data storage using database management systems (MySQL, PostgreSQL, Microsoft SQL Server, SQLite).
+- **Level of resource management** - We implement data storage using database management systems (MySQL, PostgreSQL, Microsoft SQL Server, SQLite).

 ![Architecture](/img/scheme/architecture.jpg)

-It is reducing development time directly related to the distribution of responsibilities between each of the levels.
+It reduces development time directly related to the distribution of responsibilities between each level.
 It is especially noticeable when it is necessary to create auxiliary code.
 At the same time, it takes most of the beneficial work over by the application layer.

 As various examples of opposing duties can be cited:
 - Generation of `HTML` with the `Blade` template engine or the `Vue` framework.